Get a civil union licence

 Who can get it

 Most people can get a civil union licence.
 Same-sex civil unions are legal in NZ.

-You don’t need to be an NZ citizen.
+You do not need to be an NZ citizen.
 Visitors to NZ can marry or have a civil union here.

-You can’t legally have a civil union if you’re:
+You cannot legally have a civil union if you’re:

 - already married or in a civil union, unless you’re changing your relationship with the same person

 - closely related by birth, marriage or adoption

 If you’re 16 or 17

 What happens after you apply for a licence

 If you’re using celebrant